Year in Program: 4

-I am a third year Ph.D. student at the Department of History with a focus on Modern Latin American history.
-I hold two Bachelor’s degrees from Bowling State University in the fields of History and Sociology as well as a Masters of the Arts at the University of Chicago from the Center for Latin American Studies.
-My previous research focused on diplomatic discussions about the oil industry in Argentina and depictions of middle class in Argentina via the comic strip Mafalda.
+I am a fourth year Ph.D. student at the Department of History with a focus on Modern Latin American history.
+I hold two Bachelor’s degrees from Bowling State University in the fields of History and Sociology as well as a Masters of the Arts from the University of Chicago Center for Latin American Studies.
+My previous research focused on diplomatic discussions about the oil industry in Argentina and depictions of middle class in Argentina in the comic strip Mafalda.

 My current research is focused on Modern Chilean history with a particular focus on journalism, the formation of publics, state repression, urban histories, and politics.
-I am interested in media – at local levels within poblaciones as well as national and transnational media – during the dictatorship of Augusto Pinochet (1973-1990).
-My project centers media and information campaigns that functioned as counter-publics in relation to the policies implemented by the civil military regime.
-My research follows the tensions of media within the dictatorship looking at the establishment of local and international bulletins, oppositional press, and the communities most effected by State censorship and misinformation.
+I analyze print journalism – at local levels within poblaciones as well as national and transnational levels – during the dictatorship of Augusto Pinochet (1973-1990).
+My project explores the circulation of media and information in campaigns that functioned as counter-publics in relation to the policies implemented by the civil military regime.
+Analyzing local and international bulletins, oppositional magazines, and clandestine ephemera I explore the roll of journalism under State censorship and misinformation campaigns.

 In the summer of 2019 I received a second Tinker scholarship from the Center for Latin American and Caribbean Studies (CLACS) at MSU.
 With these funds I have conducted preliminary dissertation research in Santiago, Chile.
 I have had the honor of meeting with scholars on social and cultural history of Chile’s poblaciones and continued archival research at MMDH, FASIC, Educación y Comunicaciones, and private collections of journalist that worked in the 1970s and 1980s.

 IAH 206: Biotechnology & The Human Condition – Fall 2017